-RiskThe table below provides details of the current principle strategic risks facing the Council along with an assessment of the likelihood and impact.
+The table below provides details of the current principle strategic risks facing the Council along with an assessment of the likelihood and impact.

 Risk Impact Likelihood Mitigation Impact of the Homelessness Reduction Act Implementation of this Act places additional burdens on the Council, through increased demand volumes and increased time needed to manage each case.
-The expansion of this duty could also lead to a serious shortfall in available temporary housing options 4/5 = Likely Implementation of specialised software to manage cases under the new Act.
-Additional temporary resources recruited, utilising government grant.
-Working with partners to open up options and identification of private sector options General Data Protection Regulation (GDPR) implementation With the implementation of the GDPR, which replaces the Data Protection Act of 1998, there is a risk that the Council will not manage its data appropriately & in line with new regulations 3/5 = Plausible Regular meetings of the statutory information group highlight areas to be addressed and these are followed up with the necessary actions (i.e. training) Critical breach of ICT security Attacks are happening with increasing frequency.
+The expansion of this duty could also lead to a serious shortfall in available temporary housing options 3/5 = Plausible Risk is being addressed through the housing improvement action plan.
+The work streams included in this action plan will serve to mitigate this risk further.
+General Data Protection Regulation (GDPR) implementation With the implementation of the GDPR, which replaces the Data Protection Act of 1998, there is a risk that the Council will not manage its data appropriately & in line with new regulations 2/5 = Possible Regular meetings of the statutory information group continue to highlight areas to be addressed with actions.
+Information Asset registers have progressed well and are stored centrally.
+Critical breach of ICT security Attacks are happening with increasing frequency.
 Ransom & theft specialists are targeting banking details & personal information.
 This would lead to reputational damage, financial fines and poor outcome for residents.
-3/5 = Plausible Through a suite of protection measures there is a good level of protection from viruses.
-Disaster recovery is also well maintained.
-Corporate firewall and email scanning provides additional protections Medium Term Financial Plan not delivered The Council's medium term financial plan has identified a budget gap, the transformation programme will need to make this level of savings for the organisation over that period to balance the budget.
+2/5 = Possible Following an LGA cyber security stocktake, a raft of corrective actions have been taken which has helped to mitigate this risk Medium Term Financial Plan not delivered The Council's medium term financial plan has identified a budget gap, the transformation programme will need to make this level of savings for the organisation over that period to balance the budget.
 If this is not achieved, service changes may need to be made, or reserves might be utilised in the short term 3/5 = Plausible The Moving Forward programme is continually monitored through finance Board and is adapted to ensure the most likely outcomes are achievable and the budget updated accordingly.
-Business Rates retention and Fair funding review Changes to the way local government is funded from 1 April 2020 could reduce the funding levels provided to the Council 2/5 = Possible Reliance on RSG and New Homes Bonus removed from the budget.
-Financial reserves in place to allow time to put in place a measured action plan if required Failure to maximise trading opportunities This could result in lack of commercial exploitation of assets and/or income from trading arms 2/5 = Possible Governance is in place through the Performance, Risk & Audit Board and Finance Board which monitor work towards maximising trading opportunities Failure to deliver Council priorities This would lead to missed targets & failure to deliver objectives and may result in the Council suffering reputational damage & a failure to deliver priorities to residents 2/5 = Possible The corporate delivery plan sets out how we will achieve the corporate plan and this is monitored at Performance Risk and Audit Board each month
+Dependent on the outcome of future funding reviews, further significant savings will need to be identified and achieved from 2021-22 onwards Business Rates retention and Fair funding review Changes to the way local government is funded in future could reduce the funding levels provided to the Council 2/5 = Possible Reliance on RSG and New Homes Bonus removed from the budget.
+Financial reserves in place to allow time to put in place a measured action plan if required Failure to deliver Council priorities This would lead to missed targets & failure to deliver objectives and may result in the Council suffering reputational damage & a failure to deliver priorities to residents 2/5 = Possible The corporate delivery plan has been refreshed and this sets out how we will achieve the corporate plan, with team actions revised and to be implemented.

 The Councils Risk Management Framework can be found on the website.
 The Performance, Risk & Audit Board reviews updates on strategic and operational risks on a quarterly basis and takes any remedial actions as necessary (for example, escalation to the Executive Management Team or Governance & Audit Committee).
 Quarterly updates on the strategic risk register is provided to both the Executive Management Team and the Governance & Audit Committee.
 The Governance & Audit Committee is responsible for monitoring the arrangements in place for identification, monitoring and management of strategic risk.
 The Council is always looking for new opportunities, such as sharing services with other Councils, service improvements and cost reductions through digital, etc. All opportunities will be examined on their own merits and business cases completed if the opportunity proves worthy.